descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 ## Motivating Examples

 There is a general expectation across programming languages that constants or more specifically constant literals are "immutable values which are known at compile time and do not change for the life of the program".  [^csharpconstants] In most programming languages or rather the most widely used programming languages, constants do not dangle.
 Constants are so simple, so trivial (English wise), that it is shocking to even have to be conscience of dangling.
 This is shocking to `C++` beginners, expert programmers from other programming languages who come over to `C++` and at times even shocking to experienced `C++` programmers.
-The shock is not limited to dangling though that is the greater one, when it does happen.
+The shock is not limited to dangling, though that is the greater one, when it does happen.
 There are also seemingly inconsistencies with respect to `storage durations` and `value categories`.

 ### Value Categories